Net-zero and Empty Homes

 Community-Based Retrofit

-A home retrofitted by Gyroscope Housing in Hull, England.
+An empty home retrofitted and brought back into use by Gyroscope Housing in Hull, England.

 Retrofitting entails upgrading existing homes with sustainable forms of insulation, energy efficient building materials, and technologies such as heat pumps and solar panels in order to achieve a very high level of energy efficiency.
 Retrofitting our empty homes is crucial to reduce carbon emissions, bring down the cost of living, and unlock empty homes.